DVDAGames/chess-tutor/README.md

 npm install
 ```

-Copy the `.example.env` file to `.env` and add your [OpenAI API key](https://help.openai.com/en/articles/9186755-managing-your-work-in-the-api-platform-with-projects):
+Copy the `.example.env` file to `.env` and set your [OpenAI API key](https://help.openai.com/en/articles/9186755-managing-your-work-in-the-api-platform-with-projects) as the `API_KEY` environment variable:

 ```bash
 cp .example.env .env
 ```

+**Note**: You can also set the `BASE_URL` environment variable if you want to use some other OpenAI-compatible endpoint.
+The tutor and opponent are currently optimized for the `openai/gpt-4o` model so you may need to tweak the prompts in `src/lib/prompts.ts` if you change the models used for the routes in the `/src/app/api/bot` directory.

 Run the development server: